LucDemortier/MoviesAndStars/README.md

 # MoviesAndStars

+For this project I investigated whether the star value of a movie's cast can be used to predict the movie's revenue.

-Project Luther for Spring 2015 Metis Data Science Bootcamp.
+This was my "Project Luther" in the Spring 2015 Metis Data Science Bootcamp.

-See blog post at [lucdemortier.github.io](http://lucdemortier.github.io/portfolio/2_luther.html) for a description of the results.
+See blog post at [lucdemortier.github.io](http://lucdemortier.github.io/projects/2_luther.html) for a description of the results.

 iPython notebooks used to generate the results and plots for the MoviesAndStars project: